Maintain PostgreSQL#

 kingfisher-main

-target has the groups:- kingfisher_process_read
+target includes the groups:- kingfisher_process_read

 SELECT